 Many girls have admitted to poor storing habits that inevitably resulted in unwearable extensions.
 If you’re simply going to throw your wefts in the closet or shove them in a drawer, they will look horrific once you get them out!

-Proper hair storage is actually quite simple and doesn’t require any special storage containers.
-There are essentially few basic requirements:
+Proper hair storage is quite simple and doesn’t require any special storage containers.
+There are essentially a few basic requirements:

 - All hair wefts must be in a dry and cool place, without much moisture.

 - While not in use, extensions should be away from direct sunshine.

 So, keep this in mind when choosing a storage place.
 It takes only a couple of minutes to safely put away your wefts and there is absolutely no reason to avoid it.
 Also, this will reduce any mess you have in your room or bathroom.